rhzx3519/entropy-task/README.md

 # Instructions
+For developers, clone this repository, and run `npm install` under the repo root path to install necessary dependencies.
+Then run `npm start` to kick off this react project.
 For local setup, run `make build` to build a docker image.
 Please note, the default docker arch is arm64.
 If your computer system is linux, you can run `make build docker amd64` to build a docker image based on amd64 architecture.
-Then run `make run` to bootstrap docker compose, the access address is (https://127.0.0.1)[https://127.0.0.1].
+Then run `make run` to bootstrap docker compose, the access address is [https://127.0.0.1](https://127.0.0.1).

 # Features
 ## Weather